spec-box/spec/common-specification.md

 - **Linking to Developer's Tasks**: Associate test cases with the developer's tasks or features under test, fostering collaboration and traceability.

+- **Project**: Represents the overarching project or software under test.

+- **Application Part**: Breaks down the project into specific application parts or modules.

+- **Feature**: Hierarchical catalogs that allow for the organization of test cases related to individual features or functionalities.

+- **Test Cases**: Individual test cases designed to verify specific aspects of a feature.

+- **Case Description and Requirements**: Detailed documentation associated with each test case, including description, preconditions, and expected outcomes.

 ### 2.2.
 Stakeholders

 The primary stakeholders of the TMS include: